kaoyuhung/nycu-ioc5181-project/README.md

 ```

 ## Test
-* The test result will be in the the folder "result/".
+* Run the python scripts to produce the results for each implementation.
 ```
 python3 test-*.py #
 ```
+* The test result will be in the the folder "result/".